All Female Kilimanjaro Climb

 Welcome to Tanzania!

-Upon arrival at Kilimanjaro International Airport (JRO), you will be warmly welcomed by Wito Africa private vehicles and drivers, who will transfer you to your accommodation in Arusha.
+Upon arrival at Kilimanjaro International Airport (JRO), you will be warmly welcomed by Glory who will transfer you to your accommodation in Arusha.

 A delicious welcome dinner will be served upon arrival and you will meet the guide and the rest of the climbers.

-On Day 2, you can spend the morning resting by the pool or strolling around the beautiful city of Arusha.
+On Day 2, you will go on a training hike nearby to start warming up those legs.
 At 2 pm, you will be met at your hotel by your private female mountain guide, Glory, for a trek briefing and gear checking.

 Ask as many questions as you can to make sure you are fully aware of the exciting adventure that is ahead of you!
 Dinner and overnight at the hotel.